-The activities are performed on a contract basis that spans multiple years.
+The handling, logistic and port services are performed on a contract basis that spans multiple years.
 Due to exclusive operations and ports, the market price risk is limited.

-At 31 December 2020, the Company has no hedging instruments and no expenses related to derivatives are reflected in the profit and loss account over the year 2019 and 2020.
+At 31 December 2021, the Company has no hedging instruments and no expenses related to derivatives are reflected in the profit and loss account over the year 2019 and 2021.